Covid-19 Coronavirus: PM 'gutted' by Bauer Media closure; Unveils leave scheme for essential workers, launches Covid-19 WhatsApp group

 Ardern stressed that the monitoring system, announced by Police Commissioner Mike Bush, was voluntary – the Government can't make people use it, she said.

-The Police would be knocking on the door of those who opt not to be a part of the voluntary system.
+The police would be knocking on the door of those who opt not to be a part of the voluntary system.

 However, she said most people have opted in.